Quantum Liouville Cosmology: Quantum fluctuations

 On the spherical cap with finite $\gamma$, there is thus at most one negative or zero mode since the three zero modes on the full sphere are lifted.
 We have already encountered this zero mode in §\ref{sec:bdy_fluct}, where we noted that the Klein--Gordon problem with $m^2 = -2\eta/L^2$ is ill-posed on the hemisphere due to the radial function $g_n(\rho)$ vanishing on the boundary.
 By the monotonicity mentioned above, this implies that the lowest bulk mode is positive on small spherical caps, crosses zero and turns negative on large spherical caps.
 As above, the integration contour for the negative mode has to be rotated for the Gaussian integral to converge, producing a phase $\pm \ii$.

 When there is no conical singularity, the zeta-regularized fluctuation determinant is \cite{Chaudhuri:2024rgn}

 The fact that the lowest mode is negative on large spherical caps is reflected here by the sign of $\ell^2/(2\pi A) - 1$.
 We provide a consistency check of this result in the special case of a hemisphere in Appendix~\ref{app:hemisphere_det}.
-In addition, we have verified numerically that the result of \cite{Chaudhuri:2024rgn} is consistent with standard gluing properties of free massive scalar path integrals.
+In addition, we have verified numerically that the results of \cite{Chaudhuri:2024rgn} are consistent with the standard gluing properties of the path integral for a free massive scalar field.
 It would be interesting to investigate whether the methods of \cite{Chaudhuri:2024rgn} can be extended to the case $k \neq 0$.